 „Only one reminder from me: don’t look here for a couch!
 If you look for a couch on CS, you will get a place for one or two nights.
 If you rather look for a host, you will get a good friend for the rest of your life.
 Fill up your profile completely.
 Read profiles of the people first and only then approach them with a personal message and reasoning why you selected them.
 I’m looking forward to meeting you on YOUR PERSONAL CS JOURNEY,“ Ondrej adds.

 The Bratislava Couchsurfing community has more than 14 000 members.
 They meet regularly in smaller groups at various events.
 If you are in Bratislava on a Monday, you might want to join their Monday meetings called „Deep talks about nothing“ which are held in various bars and pubs.
 The idea is to meet, talk and get to know new people.
 Each Wednesday there is a so-called „Language exchange club“ where you can also meet international minds who like to gather and speak different languages.
 These gatherings are always for free.
 If there is a party organized by the community, it is usually held at alternative clubs with a symbolic entrance fee.

 Some events get occasionally organized abroad as well.
 One of the regular meetings held once each year is a trip to Banská Štiavnica, a town in the Central Slovakia.
-The last one was held during the weekend before Christmas and this year its 5th edition will be organized.

 The good thing is that you can find an active community in almost any big town.
 If you want to receive information about their upcoming events, just join the city groups.